Frequently Asked Questions about Online Learning

 Once accepted, you have several options for orientation - onsite at one of our locations across New York State, a webinar or online modules.
 You will receive information about your orientation option once you are accepted.

-To learn more, why not attend a telephone information session?
+To learn more, why not attend information session?

 Courses are accessible online using a standard Web browser.

 Learning materials vary by course, but typically include:

 - audio and video resources

 - online discussion forums.